-Unused port ordered for the Queen Mother's visit to the Winter Gardens in Margate sees the light of day after 30 years in the same cellar and is coming up for auction
+Unused port ordered for the Queen Mother's visit to the Winter Gardens in Margate sees the light of day after 30 years in the same cellar and was sold at an auction

 Ahead of a Royal visit to The Winter Gardens Theatre in Margate by HRH The Queen Mother in 1983, the Head of Wine & Spirits at the theatre, was asked to order her Highness’ favorite tipple, Graham’s Port 1977.
 However much of it was unused on the visit and it remained in the venue’s cellar untouched for more than 30 years.

 Read more: Is this Queen Elizabeth's finest speech?

 It is unclear if the Head of Wine & Spirits at the theatre wanted to make sure that she was well catered for, or her Majesty was having an off day, but most of the port remained undrunk.
 It proceeded to feature on 30 years-worth of stock counts before the food and beverage manager finally retired and his replacement thought it was time to sell it on.
 In the theatre bar, the port would have cost £70 per glass, which might have proved a hard sell, so instead, the decision was made to auction it.